 Goto’s older brother Junichi noted that he “wish[ed] Kenji was able to come home and thank every one himself, and [he is] most aggrieved this is not to be.
 [He is] proud of Kenji’s professional achievements, but, as his brother, [he]think[s] this time his actions were careless.”
 Junichi’s response was praised for being both dignified and noble.

 King Abdullah II of Jordan has already declared total war on ISIS in response to the gruesome murder of Jordanian pilot Moath al-Kasasbeh.
-However, whether Japan will follow suit is currently unclear.
+Whether Japan will follow is currently unclear.